flowx-ai/docs-flowx/docs/building-blocks/node/exclusive-gateway-node.md

 In the world of process [flows](../../terms/flowx-process), decisions play a crucial role, and that's where the Exclusive Gateway comes into play.
 This powerful tool enables you to create conditional pathways with ease.

-## Configuring an Exclusive gateway node
+## Configuring an Exclusive Gateway node

 ![Exclusive gateway](https://s3.eu-west-1.amazonaws.com/docx.flowx.ai/building-blocks/node/gateway_exclusive.png#center)